MerloSimone/seupd2223-dards/README.md

 * `homework-2`: this folder contains the final paper submitted to CLEF.
 * `slides`: this folder contains the slides used for presenting the conducted project.

+### How to run ###
+To run the systems that have been submitted for the CLEF evaluation use the following instructions:
+Before running:
+In order to compile our systems you must install Maven (we used Maven version 3.9.0) and you must use Java JDK-17 (JDK-19 gives some problem with Lucene and you will get an exception while trying to run our jar files).

+Compiling:
+* clone the bitbucket folder (git clone https://username@bitbucket.org/upd-dei-stud-prj/seupd2223-dards.git)
+* go into the folder code/<name-of-system>/
+* run command "mvn clean package"

+Running:
+* go into the folder code/<name-of-system>/target/
+* run command "java -jar <jar-file-name> <path-to-documents-folder> <number-of-expected-documents> <path-to-queries-file> <number-of-queries> [<path-to-url-file>]"

+ATTENTION:
+* <path-to-documents-folder> must be a path to a folder containing the FRENCH documents in txt files
+* <path-to-queries-file> must be a path to a file containing the FRENCH queries, ending with tsv extension (the extension must be specified)
+* <path-to-url-file> must be a path to a file ending with txt extension (the extension must be specified) (OPTIONAL: depending on the system)
+* EXAMPLE: java -jar .\dards-1.00-jar-with-dependencies.jar D:\input\French\Documents\Trec 1570734 D:\input\French\Queries\train.tsv 672 D:\input\French\urls.txt

+To run the systems that have not been submitted (also the submitted systems can be run this way):
+* import the folder code/<name-of-system>/ in you IDE (we used Intellij Idea IDE)
+* go into the class HelloFrench or HelloEnglish (depending on the system)
+* comment the indicated lines (if indicated)
+* run the main of that class

 ### License ###

 All the contents of this repository are shared using the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).